[5] I Ching

 For purposes of this illustration, although we have a choice of several formulae, let’s use Early Heaven Formula One (please refer to the instructions above).
 Note that, in determining the trigrams using this formula, one uses both an image from the natural environment and the time the question is asked.
 Some of the formulae are more appropriate for some questions than others, but the process is still the same: you are choosing a point in time to link in a systematic way to the natural world.
 So, again, it’s “as below, so above.”
 What you have before you (as below) you may now use to probe the universe (so above).

-Let’s keep it simple and sharp: For this example, we’re going with Early Heaven Formula One (check the instructions above).
-This method uses two key elements: a snapshot of nature and the time the question pops up.
-Different formulas fit different questions, but the process stays the same—you’re syncing a moment in time with the natural world.
+Let’s keep it simple, sharp: we’ll go with Early Heaven Formula One (check instructions above).
+This method uses two key elements: a (mental) snapshot from your current environment, focusing on a single feature of that environment, where and the time the question pops up.
+Different formulae fit different questions, but the process stays the same—you’re syncing a moment in time with the natural world.
 In short, it’s “as below, so above.”
 What’s in front of you (below) is your gateway to exploring the universe (above).

 Just a heads-up: the numbers and attributions for the eight trigrams only apply to the Early Heaven Formula.
-If you’re working with the Later Heaven setup, grab a Later Heaven trigram map (you can find it here and here).
+If you’re working with the Later Heaven setup, get to a Later Heaven trigram map (you can find it here and here).
+Personally, I have never used LH.
 Keep in mind, the Later Heaven method dives deep—it demands a solid understanding of I Ching and the Chinese language.
 Sure, it’s a big step forward in mastering PBN, and if you decide to go for it, we’re confident it’ll level you up.
 But hey, like we always say...it’s your call.

 In our not-so-imaginary example (let’s face it, if we’re actually using it, it’s not imaginary but pretty real, right? 🤦♂️), the first step is picking the upper trigram.

-Picture this: ABSAprime is outside in her work area, and she spots three small birds squabbling on top of a tall arborvitae nearby.
+Picture this: I’m outside in my work area, and I spot three small birds squabbling on top of a tall arborvitae nearby.
 That’s our scene.
-Now, for the upper trigram, there are plenty of numbers to choose from (remember, it’s gotta be 1 through 8—if it’s higher, just keep subtracting 8 until you land in that range).
+Now, for the upper trigram, there are plenty of numbers to choose from (remember, it has to be 1 through 8—if it’s higher, just keep subtracting 8 until you land in that range).
 Once you’ve got your number, check the table and match it with the trigram tied to your situation.
 But with so many possible options, how do you pick the one that feels right?

-It might be a while before you’re familiar enough with what the trigrams signify to be able to make a connection almost instantaneously as you decide on the trigram/hexagram to use to predict.
+It'll probably be a while before you’re familiar enough with what the trigrams signify to be able to make a connection almost instantaneously as you decide on the trigram/hexagram to use.

-That aspect, in our experience, is very important: deciding on the spur of the moment is vital to engaging the universe intuitively and, insofar as possible, without obvious artifice.
-You can do that with that keyword technique (picking the number of letters in a keyword is perhaps the easiest of all predictive activities you’ll ever engage in, and it’s nearly instantaneous), but to know which trigrams are associated with which phenomena?
+That last aspect is surpassingly important: deciding on the spur of the moment is vital to engaging the universe intuitively and, insofar as possible, without obvious artifice.
+You can do that with that keyword technique (picking the number of letters in a keyword is perhaps the easiest of all predictive activities, and it’s nearly instantaneous), but to know which trigrams are associated with which phenomena?
 That is going to take a little time and considerable study.

-So, what did ABSAprime do?
-She zeroed in on the three battling birds and made "three" the star of the show.
+So, what did I do?
+I zeroed in on the three battling birds and made "three" the star of the show.
 In Early Heaven Formula One (EHF01), three represents the trigram Li—Fire, the Clinging.

-What worked for ABSAprime is just one way to tap into the much bigger world of knowledge each ABSAdomain holds.
+What worked for me is just one way to tap into the much bigger world of knowledge each ABSAdomain holds.
 You're in the driver’s seat here.
 Whether you dive into the ABSAdomains a little, a lot, or not at all is totally up to you.
-For the I Ching domain, we recommend checking out Plum Blossom Numerology (PBN)—it’s pretty easy to pick up and, honestly, super cool 😏.
+For this domain, of the myriad applications/variations based on I Ching, we recommend checking out Plum Blossom Numerology (PBN)—it’s pretty easy to pick up and, honestly, super cool 😏.

-That meant she and I both left out, e.g., Bakthin's dialogic method (subject of her doctoral dissertation); the Tao Te Ching (subject of my Masters thesis); Dune Messiah (which inspired both her and me to become adept at prophecy (see ABSAdomain10), though in markedly different ways; and others as well.
-These and other approaches we have used, both with and in opposition to our "natuve" approaches, will be the subjects of future ABSAgrams, but for now, remember that ABSApundit is all about making it your own.
+That means I left out, e.g., Bakthin's dialogic method (subject of my doctoral dissertation); the Tao Te Ching (subject of my master’s thesis); Dune Messiah (which inspired me to become adept at prophecy [see ABSAdomain10]), though in markedly different ways; and others as well.
+How these and other approaches I have used, both with and in opposition to our "native" approaches, will be the subjects of future ABSAgrams, but for now, remember that ABSApundit is all about making it your own.

 Plum Blossom Numerology,